MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Enables the IT admin to schedule the day of the update installation.

-<p style="margin-left: 20px">The data type is a string.
+<p style="margin-left: 20px">The data type is a integer.

 <p style="margin-left: 20px">Supported operations are Add, Delete, Get, and Replace.